dcos/dcos-docs/1.7/usage/tutorials/cassandra/index.md

 core@ip-10-0-6-153 ~ docker run -it cassandra:3.10 cqlsh <HOST>
 ```

-Replace `<HOST>` with the actual host, which that we retrieved by running `dcos cassandra connection`, above:
+Replace `<HOST>` with the actual host, which we retrieved by running `dcos cassandra connection`, above:

 ```bash
 core@ip-10-0-6-153 ~ docker run -it cassandra:3.10 cqlsh 10.0.2.66